zuberman/dom-exercises/README.md

 - Each exercise has its own HTML and JS file.
 Feel free to add a CSS file if needed.
 - The difficulty level is indicated next to each question
 - Focus primarily on functionality and just enough styling to make the solutions functional.
-- Make use of event bubbling to set event listeners on multiple, similar elements
+- Make use of event bubbling and delegation to set event listeners on multiple, similar elements
 - Use BEM notation where appropriate
 - Avoid setting styles directly on elements.
 To apply alternative styling to an element, add another class with a BEM modifier